Medication overuse headache: Causes

-MOH is known to occur with frequent use of many different medications, including most commonly: triptans, ergotamines, simple and combination analgesics, and opioids.
-Common over-the-counter medicines that can cause headaches when overused include Excedrin Migraine, Cafergot, and Advil.
-Dietary and medicinal caffeine consumption appears to be a modest risk factor for chronic daily headache onset, regardless of headache type.
+MOH is known to occur with frequent, chronic use of many pain or headache medications, including most commonly: triptans, ergotamines, opioids, and non-opioid analgesics (including paracetamol and NSAIDs), as well as combination medicines, or with multiple of these taken together at a lower frequency.
+This includes the common over-the-counter medications Advil, Excedrin Migraine, and Cafergot.
+Nearly any acute headache medication can be a cause.
+Dietary or medicinal caffeine also appears to be a modest risk factor for chronic daily headache, regardless of headache type.

-A lifelong history of headaches is a major risk factor for MOH.
-MOH is very rare in patients without a history of recurrent headaches, and it rarely develops in patients who take analgesics for non-headache pain, like arthritis or irritable bowel syndrome.
-Furthermore, MOH is more probable when a family history of MOH is present, thus indicating a genetic susceptibility.
-It is thought that rebound headaches are caused by a neuronal re-adjustment process.
-Analgesic intake raises the pain threshold.
-Thus, lacking pain stimuli for longer times, the brain re-calibrates to experience normal stimuli as pain.
+A long history of headaches is a major risk factor.
+The condition is very rare in patients without a history of recurrent headaches, seeming to never develop in those taking analgesics who experience only non-headache pain (such as arthritis or irritable bowel syndrome).
+Furthermore, it seems to be more probable with a family history of MOH, though more research is needed to confirm this.